chrissi-b/gecco-pong-competition/README.md

 ### Run files

 Th run files can be used to replicate the optimization process and test the policy performance.
-The policy is available as a serialized file (pickle) that was directly generated during optimization, and as pseudocode, which was created manually after policy generation and uses the exact same functions that were used to generate the graph.
-Running from pseudocode is faster than running from pickle.
+The policy is available as a serialized file (pickle) that was directly generated during optimization, and as code, which was created manually after policy generation and uses the exact same functions that were used to generate the graph.
+Running from code is faster than running from pickle.
 The first execution can take considerably longer than the subsequent ones.

 Files take different environment variables that have to be provided for successful execution, however fallbacks are implemented:
 - **optimization.py** takes the number of threads (population size) and the Random seed.
 Fallbacks are the variables that were used to generate the presented policy (12 threads, seed 123).
 The number of threads needs to be minimum 3.
 Running with fallbacks requires 12 available threads.